murali2006doha/beer-mapper/README.md

 - search for product in search bar
-- click on desired product -> returns a list of nearest stores with availability
+- click on desired product -> returns a list of nearest stores with availability and shows markers on map
-- once you see the store list, if you want to search for another, click on the header to search again.
+- once you see the store list, if you want to search for another, click on the header to search again